 Augmenting Your Incident Response Processes

-No matter the model of defense, security orchestration and automation can handle many of the follow-on steps of an investigation. on security automation best practices to learn more about what it is and how it helps security defenders tackle alerts and security events faster and with better accuracy.
+No matter the model of defense, security orchestration and automation can handle many of the follow-on steps of an investigation.
+Download our guide on security automation best practices to learn more about what it is and how it helps security defenders tackle alerts and security events faster and with better accuracy.